dimagi/commcare-cloud/hosting_docs/source/scaling/8-resource-requirements.rst

 users, each user with an active case load of fewer that 10,000 cases, and the project has no intention of growing.

-Specific hardware guidelines can become outdated dated quickly.
+Specific hardware guidelines can become outdated quickly.
 The following specifications might be a reasonable suggestion:

 * A mid-range server CPU